Help Desk FAQ: What Do I Need to Know About Nonprofit Raffles?

 Andrew Wells, JD, LLM, Associate Attorney

-Andrew is a senior associate at the law firm, Bernstein Shur, and works out of its offices in Portland, Maine.
+Andrew is a Partner at Preti Flaherty and works out of its offices in Portland, Maine.
 Andrew graduated from the University of Maine Law School and also has an LL.M in Taxation from the University of Florida Levin College of Law, consistently one of the top three tax programs in the country.
 Andrew is part of Bernstein Shur’s business law practice group and works with a wide variety of non-profit and tax-exempt organizations from the early start-up stages of incorporation and beyond.
 Andrew lives in Durham, Maine with his wife, three young daughters, and two small dogs.